ingadhoc/partner/partner_creation_access/README.rst

 =======================

 This module introduces a new access rule to allow users to create partners only with the 'Create Contact' access.
+Only the public user doesn't apply to this rule, so it can create partners without any access.

 Installation
 ============